-The “boiling of water and to cook a meal with rice” is the significance of 入伙
+The “boiling of water and to cook a meal with rice” is significant for 入伙

 7. After entering the house is to switch on the “stove” 开炉 (kai lu) to boil water and 煮饭 cook a simple or sumptuous meal depends on you.
 This must fall within the auspicious hours given by the master or your own selection.
 Since the lucky time chosen is normally 2 hours, it should be pretty easy to do so.
 Most people thought that “boiling of water” is symbolic to “shift in” but cooking a meal with rice is technically more complete and it signifies that your home is flourishing 风生水起!
 Thus it is important to remember that “boiling of water and to cook a meal with rice” is the significance of 入伙 Shift in day.
 You can also stock up the meat and vegetables before the shift in date in the refrigerator if that will make your life easier.
 You can then switch on the fan or air conditioner, all the lights for your entire home, this is symbolic to bringing the “charcoal stove” into the house because lightings belongs to the “fire” element.
 Chinese believed that “fire” can dispel all the negative energies in the house.

 8. 安床 due to constraint of time some do it on the shift in day too.
 Usually when the furniture shop deliver the bed, you can purposely slant it by not flushing to the wall as in your ideal positiont the wall) so that you can install the bed on an auspicious date and time.
 One of the chinese custom is that you can do is to throw 10 $1 dollar underneath the bed for luck enhancement, some even place 2 nails inside a red packet below the mattress for child-bearing.